VenomXsX/hyrulecastle-etna/README.md

 3. settings	// go to settings*
 ```

-* settings has 2 options: restart the game and save the game,
+* settings has 2 options: restart the game and save/quit the game,

 ## Gamemodes
 - Default: